In the summer of 2012, The Justice Select Committee launched an Inquiry on Women Offenders… but what does that mean?

-They have asked people to send in written evidence.
-After they have collected their evidence they will write a report.
+They asked people to send in written evidence.
+After they collected their evidence they wrote a report.
 They have the power to demand that government ministers and officials come and explain what they have been doing.
 Once the report is finished the government ministers will have to respond to the Committee to say what they are going to do with the Committee’s recommendations.

 It is really important that the Committee hears from women who know what the criminal justice system is like because of their experience.
 Many of you gave evidence directly to the Committee or wrote to us to send a response based on the information sent.

 What we did with the information you sent